 Energizer’s Molo deposit possesses four key attributes that set it apart from other deposits in the world and position it to be a potential low-cost production model for the industry.
 These include: an excellent topographical setting, an ideal geographic location, current in-place and serviceable infrastructure for transportation water and power, and at 100 million tonnes and an average grade greater than 6% carbon, the Molo would be the world’s largest known single source deposit of high-grade graphite.

-Craig Scherba, P.Geol. - President, COO, and Director
+Craig Scherba, P.Geol. – President & COO, Director

 Mr. Scherba was appointed as our President and Chief Operating Officer during September 2012 and a director during January 2010.
 Mr. Scherba served as Vice President, Exploration of the Company from January 2010 to September 2012.
 Mr. Scherba also servers as Vice President, Exploration of MacDonald Mines Exploration Ltd., Red Pine Exploration Inc. and Honey Badger Exploration Inc., all of which are resource exploration companies trading on the TSX – Venture Exchange.
 In addition, Mr. Scherba was professional geologist with Taiga Consultants Ltd. (“Taiga”), a mining exploration consulting company from March 2003 to December 2009.
 He was a managing partner of Taiga between January 2006 and December 2009.
 Mr. Scherba has been a professional geologist (P. Geol.) since 2000, and his expertise includes supervising large Canadian and international exploration.
 Mr. Scherba was an integral member of the exploration team that developed Nevsun Resources’ high grade gold, copper and zinc Bisha project in Eritrea.
 Mr. Scherba served as the Company’s Country and Exploration Manager in Madagascar during its initial exploration stage.

-Peter Liabotis – Senior Vice President and CFO
+Peter Liabotis – Senior Vice President, CFO & Corporate Secretary

 Mr. Liabotis was appointed as our Chief Financial Officer on September 19, 2012.
 From October 2009 through September 18, 2012, Mr. Liabotis served as our company’s Vice President – Finance.
 Mr. Liabotis also currently serves as Vice President – Finance of MacDonald Mines Exploration Ltd., Red Pine Exploration Inc. and Honey Badger Exploration Inc., all of which are resource exploration companies trading on the TSX – Venture Exchange.
 From August 2008 to September 2009 Mr. Liabotis worked for EFG Wealth Management (Canada), Ltd assisting with accounting matters and Canadian mutual fund launches.
 From July 1998 through July 2008, Mr. Liabotis was the Senior Vice-President and Chief Financial Officer of Olympia Capital (Bermuda) Ltd, a Bermuda corporation.
 Prior to July 1998, Mr. Liabotis worked for two years at PriceWaterhouseCoopers in Bermuda and two years with KPMG in Canada Mr. Liabotis is a member of the Board of Directors of Honey Badger Exploration, Inc. Mr. Liabotis is a Chartered Accountant (through the Institute of Chartered Accountants of Ontario), received his Bachelor of Commerce, Honours from the University of Windsor and received his Bachelor of Arts from the Western University (in Ontario, Canada).

-Brent Nykoliation – Senior Vice President of Business Development
+Brent Nykoliation – Senior Vice President of Corporate Development

 Roland Fok Seung – Chartered Accountant and Madagascar Country Manager